ubiquity-os-marketplace/text-conversation-rewards/README.md

 #### Content Evaluation Engine

-At the heart of the system is a sophisticated content evaluation module that leverages OpenAI's GPT-4 model to analyze the quality of contributions.
+At the heart of the system is a sophisticated content evaluation module that assigns monetary value to contributor comments in the context of work projects with specifications.
 Here's how it works:

-1. The system processes both issue comments and pull request review comments through different evaluation pipelines.
+1. The system processes both issue comments and pull request review comments through different evaluation pipelines, with comprehensive preprocessing that:
+   - Removes user commands (starting with /) and bot responses
+   - Filters out quoted text (starting with >)
+   - Removes HTML comments and footnotes
+   - Considers comment timestamps to exclude those posted during assignment periods
+   - Processes linked pull request comments through GraphQL API
+   - Handles minimized/hidden comments
+   - Credits only unique links to prevent duplicates

 2. For issue comments, it generates a context-aware prompt that includes:
-   - The original issue description
+   - The original issue description and specification
    - All comments in the conversation for context
    - The specific comments being evaluated